BULBS PAGE

 It take between 2-7 mins to warm up depending on the wattage of the bulb used.

-This needs control gear to run the bulb,you can buy them in ES/GES caps and in the 80W TYPE they do them in 3pin BC cap .
+This needs control gear to run the bulb,you can buy them in ES/GES caps and in the 80W type they do them in 3pin BC cap .

 You can get these in different types